The Legend of Sakaiger

 - Andrew Thornton of CARET, Cambridge designed the original Sakaiger image.

-- Each stuffed Sakaiger is hand sewn in Perry, MI.
+- The first round of Sakaigers were hand sewn in Perry, MI.

 The stuffed Sakaiger is based on a Simplicity 3779 pattern for a stuffed rabbit [www.simplicity.com] - the pattern was adapted to make the Sakaiger more tiger-like.